Other Voices House Show

 I can’t help but feel a certain kinship with other gender wizards, but that isn’t the reason why I would recommend listening to Maggie Rose read excerpts from their science fiction flavored short stories.
 Imagination can be such a rare thing in the abyss.

-Anything I might have to say about Diana Forgione is going to be bias as hell because we work so closely on various poetry things and also because I love her so much.
-However, it should at least be said that Diana is the only warrior I trust to slay me once the darkness fully corrupts me and for that you are all in her debt.
+Anything I might have to say about Diana Forgione is going to be bias as hell because we work so closely on various poetry things and also because I love them so much.
+However, it should at least be said that Diana is the only warrior I trust to slay me once the darkness fully corrupts me and for that you are all in their debt.

 It is my personal belief that Kate Lange, in addition to hosting and organizing the event, is also the last surviving member of a long lost order of MOON PRIESTESSES.
 Many from her order would have surely have become poets if they had survived THE FIRST CATACLYSM, but none of them would have surpassed her sass.